NatureServe-Canada/EBARTools/resources/EBAR_HBJBLExportReadme.txt

 CoordinatesObscured - 1 indicates exact location has been obscured by the data provided (currently only applies iNaturalist data)
 RepresentationAccuracy - Level of accuracy associated with an Element Occurrence as per http://help.natureserve.org/biotics/#Record_Management/Element_Occurrence/EO_Representation_Accuracy_Value.htm.
 Accuracy varies on the basis of the area observed to be occupied by the Element (Field Observation) relative to the area contained within the footprint of the Source Feature.
 Differences in these two size values indicate that additional area was included within the feature boundary for locational uncertainty.
 Representation Accuracy (RA) provides a common index for the consistent comparison of these features, thus helping to ensure that aggregated data are correctly analyzed and interpreted.
-SpeciesID - EBAR unique identifier for the species/element ELEMENT_NATIONAL_ID - Canadian unique identifier for the element ELEMENT_GLOBAL_ID - international unique identifier for the element ELEMENT_CODE - unique identifier compatible with the Biological and Conservation Data system NATIONAL_SCIENTIFIC_NAME - Canadian scientific name for the species NATIONAL_ENGL_NAME - Canadian English name for the species
+SpeciesID - EBAR unique identifier for the species/element ELEMENT_NATIONAL_ID - NatureServe Canadian unique identifier for the species ELEMENT_GLOBAL_ID - NatureServe international unique identifier for the species ELEMENT_CODE - unique identifier compatible with the Biological and Conservation Data system NATIONAL_SCIENTIFIC_NAME - Canadian scientific name for the species NATIONAL_ENGL_NAME - Canadian English name for the species